André Djaoui: Audiovisual works

-In 1992, Djaoui co-produced with Antenne 2, Rai 2, RTVE, NHK Japan, Channel 4 UK, USA Warner video, a series of seven Portraits of Scientists, writers, artists, politicians, Philosophers who changed the world.
-These films were made for television by leading filmmakers: Kafka by Zbigniew Rybczynski, Darwin by Peter Greenaway, Vivaldi by Lina Wertmüller, Ben Gurion by Jerry Schatzberg, Einstein by Michael Ritchie, Chekhov by Nikita Mikhalkov and Gershwin by Alain Resnais.
+In 1992, Djaoui co-produced with Antenne 2, Rai 2, RTVE, NHK Japan, Channel 4 UK, USA Warner video, a series of seven portraits of scientists, writers, artists, politicians, and philosophers who changed the world.
+These films were made for television by leading filmmakers: Kafka by Zbigniew Rybczyński, Darwin by Peter Greenaway, Vivaldi by Lina Wertmüller, Ben Gurion by Jerry Schatzberg, Einstein by Michael Ritchie, Chekhov by Nikita Mikhalkov and Gershwin by Alain Resnais.

 Musical comedy

 In 1994, Djaoui produced King David, a Broadway musical (lyrics by Tim Rice and music by Alan Menken).
 This is a work inspired by the Bible, especially the books of Samuel, the Book of Chronicles and the Book of Psalms.
 King David was designed as part of the celebration of the 3000 years of the foundation of Jerusalem.

 Theater

-Djaoui is also writing for the theater.
-After meeting with Philippe Grimbert, they write a play named Back.
+Djaoui also writes for the theater.
+After meeting Philippe Grimbert, they wrote a play named Back.